megnergit/Wildfire_Consideration_W1/README.md

    diameter becomes smaller with the height of the orbit.

-7. The higher the orbit, the simultaneous coverage of the land is larger (depending on the size of the detector installed).
+7. The higher the orbit, the simultaneous coverage of the land is larger (depending on the size of the detector installed, though).
    Germany spans about 1000 km across.
 Need a fast telescope even on the medium earth orbit to cover the whole land.

 8. The higher the orbit, need a larger infrared detector array.
 If one would like to resolve 80 km x 80 km area (about Munich-Augsburg distance) with 10 m resolution, we need 8k x 8k infrared detector array.
-One chip (4k x 4x) would cost 200k Euro.
+One quadrant (4k x 4x) would cost 200k Euro.

-9. The orbital priods of the low and the medium earth orbits do not differ too much (the radius of the earth is dominant), and are 90-130 min.
-Depending on the required temporal resolution, a constellation of the satellites with more than 6 machines is neccessary.
+9. The orbital periods of the low and the medium earth orbits do not differ too much (the radius of the earth is dominant), and are 90-130 min.
+Depending on the required temporal resolution, a constellation of the satellites with more than 6 machines is necessary.

 ### Software

-10. A blackbody/graybody fitting at each pixels costs computing resoutces.
-Band-flux tempaltes for grids of tempearture to caluclate a quick cross-correalation would make the data processing faster.
+10. A blackbody/graybody fitting at each pixel costs computing resources.
+Band-flux templates for grids of temperatures to quickly calculate a cross-correlation would make the data processing faster.

-11. Pottential challnges in building a data analysis system are
+11. Potential challenges in building a data analysis system are

-   - optical depth of the flames
+   - Optical depths of the flames
-   - filling factors of the flames
+   - Filling factors of the flames
-   - varrying filing factors with flames with temperature (=wavelength)
+   - Varying filling factors with flames with temperature (=wavelength)

-   All can tweak the true tempearture of the fire.
+   All can tweak the true temperature of the fire.

-12. Calibration documentats for MODIS is available on the internet, and useful for building an in-house calibration system as well.
+12. Calibration documents for MODIS data is available on the internet.
+    They should be useful for building an in-house calibration system as well.

 ### Data Pipeline Experiment